 Intensive tillage affects the physical properties of the soil.
-Low organic matter soils will have more severe damage to the soil's structure (Anwar, 2013).
+Low organic matter soils will have more severe damage to the soil's structure (Murphy, 2015).
 When the soil does not receive enough water and becomes dense and hard, soil damage is evident.
-Plant rhizomes won't be able to grow or spread out in compacted or hard soil.
+Plant rhizomes will not be able to grow or spread out in compacted or hard soil.
 The ability to maintain loose soil conditions that are difficult to harden or compact increases with the amount of organic matter added.
 Additionally, manure helps to improve soil structure, cation exchange capacity, and water resistance.
-Giving manure has the indirect effect of making it simpler to keep water in the soil (Yuliana et al., 2015).
+Giving manure has the indirect effect of making it simpler to keep water in the soil (Zhang et al., 2016).
 Since water availability plays a significant role in plant growth, water frequently restricts the growth and development of cultivated plants.